AndrewKassab/precisepass/README.md

 - Finish Mac Version
 - Allow user to generate a password when adding passwords
 - Detect OS type to make installation simpler
 - Add option flag -d after -g to display the password on screen instead of just copying it.
-- Allow less than full words to search for a platform.